About this centre

 It is very exciting to be able to help those students who are struggling with their school lessons, as well as challenge those students who are excelling in maths and English.
 I love the opportunity to be involved with the education of individual students over many years, often seeing them develop their skills from primary school to GCSE level and beyond.

 At the 20th anniversary of Kumon Whetstone I received a Long Service Certificate award.
-I have also received awards for nurturing students right through to completion of the maths and English programmes, which I feel celebrate the commitment I dedicate to my centre.
+I have also received awards for nurturing students right through to completion of the Kumon Maths and English Study Programmes, which I feel celebrate the commitment I dedicate to my centre.

 I have an excellent team of assistants, some of whom have been working with me for more than fifteen years.
 My staff and I work hard to ensure that all our students develop their maths and English skills and become confident, independent learners.
 I would therefore like to publicly thank all my staff for helping me to make the Whetstone Study Centre a success.